datahub-project/datahub/metadata-ingestion/source_docs/file_lineage.md

 - **platform**: a valid platform like kafka, snowflake, etc..
 - **platform_instance**: optional string specifying the platform instance of this entity

-You can also view an example business glossary file checked in [here](../examples/bootstrap_data/file_lineage.yml)
+You can also view an example lineage file checked in [here](../examples/bootstrap_data/file_lineage.yml)

 ## Compatibility

-Compatible with version 1 of business glossary format.
+Compatible with version 1 of lineage format.
 The source will be evolved as we publish newer versions of this format.

 ## Questions